PM-Notes/Prince2/README.md

   - The PM will then review the next chunk of work and make sure risks and issues are under control, and if necessary triggering corrective action.
 - At a frequency defined by the Project Board, the PM will issue a Highlights Report to inform the board of progress (as described in the Report Highights CS activity).

 ## Managing a Stage Boundary (SB)

+Purpose "Enables the PM to provide the Project Board with sufficent information to:"

+- Review the success of the current Management Stage.
+- Approve the next stage plan.
+- Review the updated project plan.
+- Confirm the continued business justification and acceptability of risks.
+- The process is executed at or close to the end of each Management Stage.
+- Exception plans are prepared in SB and submitted to the Projeect Board for approval (in the same way as a Stage Plan).
 - Prepares for the End Stage Assessment with the Project Board

+> Because not all projects go to plan.
+It is possible the project could request to re-plan the project or stage at SB.

+### MP Process Objectives (5)